meltano/meltano/docs/src/docs/contributing.md

 ### Requirements

 1. Keep keystrokes to a minimum (ideally zero)
-2. You do not have to explain every step
+1. You do not have to explain every step
+1. Do not need to stop and explain new features
-3. Time starts from when the webapp is loaded on the browser
+1. Time starts from when the webapp is loaded on the browser
-4. Must complete the following tasks
+1. Must complete the following tasks
    - Install an extractor
    - Select entities
    - Install and configure loader